douglowder/SkiaTV/README.md

-# SkiaTV demo 👋
+# Skia multiplatform demo 👋

-This is an [Expo](https://expo.dev) project created with [`create-expo-app`](https://www.npmjs.com/package/create-expo-app), and can be built either for TV devices or mobile devices.
+This is an [Expo](https://expo.dev) project created with [`create-expo-app`](https://www.npmjs.com/package/create-expo-app), and can be built for web, mobile devices (iOS, iPadOS, and Android), and TV devices (Apple TV, Android TV).

 This project uses